jjvanzon/Circular-Language-Spec/1. Spec/20. Pointers/Pointers.md

 ##### Both

-*- Common commands for related items and related list items and*
+- *Common commands for related items and related list items and*

-*- Common commands for direct pointers and pointers-to-pointers*
+- *Common commands for direct pointers and pointers-to-pointers*

 __Object Set__ à __Set Object to Other Related Item__